centrifugal/centrifugo/docs/content/blog/intro_centrifuge.md

 See [full version with comments](https://github.com/centrifugal/centrifuge/blob/v0.14.2/engine.go#L98) in source code.

+Every Centrifuge Node subscribes to channels via a broker.
+This provides a possibility to scale connections over many node instances – published messages will flow only to nodes with active channel subscribers.

-It's and important thing to combine PUB/SUB with history to achieve an atomicity of saving message into history stream and publishing it to PUB/SUB with generated offset.
+It's and important thing to combine PUB/SUB with history inside a Broker implementation to achieve an atomicity of saving message into history stream and publishing it to PUB/SUB with generated offset.

 PresenceManager is responsible for presence information management: